 WHERE DID THE OHIO VALLEY GIANTS COME FROM?

 Hundreds of giant human skeletons have been reported in Ohio.
 Who were they, where did they come from?
-The following hypotheses do not contradict current archaeological theories that conclude that, they do not know who the mound builders were, where they came from, nor where they went.
+The following hypotheses does not contradict current archaeological theories that conclude that they do not know who the mound builders were, where they came from, nor where they went.

 The sudden influx of people of gigantic height in the Ohio Valley is due to the Celts migrating into the British Isles, from 1500-1200 B.C and ending the domination by the Beaker Peoples in England.
 At the same time, the Amorites were also being displaced from the eastern Mediterranean by the Hittites, Egyptians and Hebrews.
 These dates, also corresponding to the end of the manufacturing of copper weapons and mining operations on Lake Superior.